Open a Business in Turkey

 Opening a company in Turkey is not expensive, however, the business owner must consider the company registration fees, the notary fees and the honorary of the Turkish law firm handling the procedure (if one is appointed).
 On the other hand, our immigration lawyers in Turkey can manage the visa requirements for staff in your firm.

-It takes about 3 weeks to set up a company in Turkey.
-The procedure takes longer in the case of a branch office.
-If you need further information on the procedures applied by the Turkish authorities at the incorporation of a company, please contact our team of lawyers in Turkey.
+If you need further information on the procedures applied by the Turkish authorities at the incorporation of a company, please contact our law firm in Turkey.
 We can help with personalized company registration services in Turkey.